37-47-201. Powers and duties of board relating to outfitters and guides. The board shall:

 (i) be updated at least annually if there has been a substantive change; and

-(ii) report all forms of use of private land acreage where licensed outfitters are authorized by the landowner to operate, except for the use of private lands that allow unrestricted public access and are managed under cooperative agreements with adjacent public lands.
+(ii) indicate all forms of use of private land acreage where licensed outfitters are authorized by the landowner to operate, except for the use of private lands that allow unrestricted public access and are managed under cooperative agreements with adjacent public lands.

-(d) rules establishing outfitter reporting requirements.
-The reports must be filed annually and report:
+(d) rules establishing outfitter reporting requirements; and

 (e) rules specifying what constitutes an emergency for which an outfitter's assistant may be hired, standards for outfitter's assistants, and documentation standards for proof of employment or retention required of outfitter's assistants.
 The rules must also identify data that may be collected regarding use of outfitter's assistants.